danazzesci/intelligent-cybersecurity-engine-reference-architecture/README.md

 ## Licensing
 This repository is licensed under the Apache License 2.0.
+Unless otherwise stated, all files in this repository are covered by this license.

-See the LICENSE file for details.
+See LICENSE for details.

 ## Disclaimer
 This reference architecture is provided for informational purposes only and is provided “as is”, without warranties or guarantees of any kind.